 The common digital nerves that come from the lateral and medial plantar nerves pass through the web spaces of the toes of the feet.
-They provide nerve supply to the toes and if they are damaged or injured they can cause pain and numbness in the web spaces and toes.
-This most commonly occurs between the 3rd and 4th toes and is referred to as a Morton’s Neuroma.
+They provide nerve supply to the toes, and if they are damaged or injured they can cause pain and numbness in the web spaces and toes.
+This commonly occurs between the 3rd and 4th toes and is referred to as Morton’s Neuroma.

 Morton’s Neuroma symptoms are aggravated by wearing high heels, tight shoes, or repetitive impact to the forefoot through activities such as running and impact sports.

 There are several potential causes of Morton’s Neuroma:

 Footwear: Wear ill-fitting shoes that are too tight in the toe box can compress the web space and pinch the neuroma leading to pain and swelling.

 High Heels: Wearing high heels can lead to excess weight-bearing and pressure on the forefoot

 Bunions: Having a mechanical or genetic bunion can lead to excess pressure on the 2nd-5th metatarsals.
 This often leads to a drop in the metatarsal heads and compression of the interdigital nerves.

 Impact Sports: Repetitive impact of the forefoot from jumping or high-impact sports can lead to a Morton’s Neuroma

 Flat Feet or High Arches: biomechanical changes in foot movements as a result of flat feet or high arches can lead to a Morton’s Neuroma

 There are no hereditary or genetic links that can directly lead to Morton’s Neuroma.